-The project SCUOLA IN OSPEDALE-OPEN EDUCATION IN HOSPITAL SCHOOLS is part of the national network of hospital schools and it is aimed at creating forms of teaching and learning specifically addressed to long term-hospitalized pupils.
-These are educational activities dedicated to pupils who, due to heavy and prolonged treatment protocols or specific pathologies, cannot participate in ordinary day-by-day school activities in the schools they attend.
-The initiatives forecasts the use of innovative tools and methodology largely based on ICT.
+The project is aimed at creating forms of teaching and learning specifically addressed to long term-hospitalized pupils.
+These are educational activities dedicated to pupils who, due to heavy and prolonged treatment protocols or specific pathologies, cannot participate in ordinary day-by-day school activities in the schools they belong to.
+The inititives forecasts the use of innovative tools and methodology largely based on ICT.

 Narrative, origins and objectives of the initiative

 What kind of project is this?
 Please give a short description (summary) of it.